alexpls/alexplescan.com/content/posts/2016/setting-up-swiftlint-on-travis-ci/index.md

----
-date: "2016-03-03T00:00:00Z"
++++
+date = '2016-03-03T00:00:00Z'
-description: How to set up SwiftLint to run locally on your machine, and integrate it with your Travis CI build process.
-title: Setting up SwiftLint on Travis CI
+description = 'How to set up SwiftLint to run locally on your machine, and integrate it with your Travis CI build process.' title = 'Setting up SwiftLint on Travis CI' tags = ['ios']
----
++++

 [SwiftLint](https://github.com/realm/SwiftLint) is a great tool for enforcing [code conventions](https://github.com/github/swift-style-guide/blob/master/README.md) in your Swift projects.